 Location, location, location!
-The Gritti Palace Venice is a 15th century palazzo located along Italy’s Grand Canal, looking across the water to Santa Maria della Salute, a gorgeous church, and to the Palazzo Venier dei Leoni, home to the Guggenheim Museum.
+The Gritti Palace Venice is a 15th-century palazzo located along Italy’s Grand Canal, looking across the water to Santa Maria Della Salute, a gorgeous church, and the Palazzo Venier dei Leoni, home to the Guggenheim Museum.

 The Gritti Palace is also home to one of the most beautiful dining rooms in the city, The Club del Doge.
-Located on the ground floor of the palace, it overlooks the Grand Canal, with the option in summer of eating outdoors on the Canal itself.
-Dishes include beef carpaccio, salmon tartare and stewed cuttlefish.
+Located on the palace's ground floor, it overlooks the Grand Canal, with the option in summer of eating outdoors on the Canal itself.
+Dishes include beef carpaccio, salmon tartare, and stewed cuttlefish.

 There's also a gym and a spa for those looking to get a workout in or find total relaxation.
 Just an 8-minute walk from Piazza San Marco and a 10-minute walk from the Bridge of Sighs, the Gritti Palace Venice is the best place to anchor on your next Italian getaway.